 - Preheat the grill on high heat.

 - Cook chicken for 4-5 minutes (or longer, depending on your grill, see notes).
-Flip and cook the other side for an additional 4-5 minutes, Using a meat thermometer, check that your chicken has reached an internal temperature of 160°.
+Flip and cook the other side for an additional 4-5 minutes.
+Using a meat thermometer, check that your chicken has reached an internal temperature of 160°F.

 - Remove from the grill and allow to rest for 10 minutes before serving.

-- Garish with toasted sesame seeds and sliced green onions.
+- Garnish with toasted sesame seeds and sliced green onions.